-It’s currently an uncertain time for the UK construction industry – due to a blend of economic and political uncertainties – but the signs are encouraging.
-Glenigan predict that after a slight contraction of the market in 2019, the construction sector will recover and grow by 3% in 2020.
-Meanwhile, the Construction Industry Training Board (CITB) anticipate that UK construction output will grow by an average of 1.3% a year over the next four years.
-This signifies that suppliers of materials used in the industry – such as toughened glass – will need to look at ways to strengthen their market share, or better manage existing processes to maximise efficiencies and in turn profits.
+Presently, the UK construction industry faces uncertainties owing to a blend of economic and political factors, but there are positive indicators.
+Glenigan forecasts that following a slight market contraction in 2019, the construction sector will rebound and experience a 3% growth in 2020.
+Simultaneously, the Construction Industry Training Board (CITB) predicts a yearly average growth of 1.3% in UK construction output over the next four years.
+This suggests that suppliers of materials, including toughened glass, must explore ways to fortify their market presence or enhance existing processes to optimize efficiencies and consequently increase profits.

-What sort of coding and marking is used in the glass industry?
+Which types of coding and marking are employed in the glass industry?

 - BSI kitemarks